amitpuri/llm-playground/README.md

 ## 🎮 Complete Demo Flow

-Follow this step-by-step progression to experience the full MCP playground:
+Follow this step-by-step progression to experience the full LLM playground:

 ### Step 1: Test with MCP Inspector
 ```bash